finite-element/finite-element-course/doc/source/implementation.rst

 --------------------------

-There will be a formal opportunity to recieve feedback on your code progress every two weeks.
+There will be a formal opportunity to recieve feedback on your code progress twice during the term.
 To take part, you should set up a pull request from your ``implementation`` branch to the ``master`` branch of your repository.
 This will enable the lecturer to write line by line comments on your code.
-Make sure the pull request is against the ``master`` branch of your private fork - if you pull request against the main repository then the whole class will be able to plagiarise your work and laugh at your mistakes!

 Creating your pull request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~